nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Ui](images/ug/Ui.png)

-GithubContact is an address book **integrated with Github's Public API**, targeted at collaborative software engineers to help them communicate and collaborate smoothly.
+GithubContact is an address book **integrated with Github's Public API**, targeted at software engineering project managers to help them communicate and collaborate with their teams smoothly.

 This guide contains all you need to get started on working with GithubContact.